 Once you have registered in the SRI, you can register in the other databases.
 Remember that these database systems use the PBN as their supplier identifier; therefore, ensure that you have your PBN within easy reach when ready to register.

 The following table will help you to find the appropriate database and/or method of supply to promote your services.

 ||Task and Solutions Professional Services (TSPS)|

 ||Directory of linguistic services suppliers - Translation Bureau|

-For more information on how to register in the directory, please visit the Aboriginal Business Directory (Industry Canada) Web page.
+The Indigenous Business Directory (IBD) is designed to assist and support Indigenous businesses in the pursuit of business opportunities, including federal procurement.
+For more information on how to register in the directory, please visit the IBD Web page.